 2002, EverNote 2.0,

 Above is one historical photo from my archives.
-You see there pretty much whole initial EverNote team (from right to left): myself, Stepan Pachikov and Edward Talnykin (Эдуард Талныкин, PhD, USSR Academy of Science, Novosibirsk, RIP) at Stanford, California, somewhere around 2002-2003.
+You see there pretty much whole initial EverNote team (from left to right): myself, Stepan Pachikov and Edward Talnykin (Эдуард Талныкин, PhD, USSR Academy of Science, Novosibirsk, RIP) at Stanford, California, somewhere around 2002-2003.
 That was one of first EverNote design meetings.

 Somewhere in 2002 Stepan came up with the great idea of the note taking application and its design.
 He arranged small team that created first production version of EverNote : Edward Talnykin (UI and logic design), Peter Kvitek (DB and Windows integration) and myself (HTML renderer and WYSIWYG editor).
 At some point there was also team lead by Alexander Pashintsev from ParaGraph that added handwriting recognition and OCR modules to EverNote.